-- Image Format: The image format in which the rendered frames will be saved. - 11.
-If you want to view the exported files once the export is done, check the Open document/folder after export checkbox. - 12.
+- 11. If you want to view the exported files once the export is done, check the Open document/folder after export checkbox. - 12.
 Click on Export.

-If you exported Harmony Database scenes, see Importing Harmony Scenes to a Harmony Database on page 804.
+If you exported Harmony Database scenes, see Importing Harmony Scenes to a Harmony Database on page 1014.